‘It isn’t the mountains ahead to climb that wear you out; it’s the pebble in your shoe’ – Muhammed Ali

 The things that take us down are usually the things we’ve neglected.
 Without them life becomes a grind, a gritty struggle.
 With it, the machine moves a little more smoothly despite the occasional problems.

 It’s a lot harder to deal with life’s upsets when we are burdened by ill health, isolated, or come back to a messy home.

 When you are healthy, have a circle of friends, and a tidy house you feel supported, stronger, more capable.
 So when a challenge does arrive you’re better able to adjust and recover that equilibrium after being knocked out of balance.

 Before you can do the great things, you need to take care of the little things.

-By keeping up with these tasks you can feel in more control of life.
+By keeping up with the basics you can feel in more control of life.

-For more ideas on lifestyle and living subscribe to my newsletter.
+For more ideas on life, living and art subscribe to my newsletter.